rjseymour66/documentation/content/en/docs/golang/databases.md

     if err != nil {
         return nil, err
     }
+    // Connections are created lazily (as needed), so
+    // ping the db to establish a connection and confirm
+    // everything is working.
     if err = db.Ping(); err != nil {
         return nil, err
     }